Hamilton County Energy Assistance Program

 Winter Assistance Program

-The program assists people from November 1st of each year until May 15 of the following year.
-There are no funds available from May 15 until November 1st.
+The program assists people from November 1st of each year until July 31.

-TO APPLY November 1st through May 15th: use the link provided to print out and complete the application, and make copies of required documents (see list below) to send with the application.
+TO APPLY: use the link provided to print out and complete the application, and make copies of required documents (see list below) to send with the application.
 For Hamilton County - send the completed application and documents directly to:

 Good Samaritan Network